manasi1031/Hogwarts-school/README.md

 ![Old Contact Us view](https://github.com/manasi1031/Hogwarts-school/blob/master/assets/images/old-contactus-view.jpg)

-I had to change the #contactus-cover to width: auto, height: auto,transform: translate(0, 10%), top: 300px and left: 50px.
-Also the #contactus-image had to amend to max-width: 100%; opacity: .5; and background-size: cover.
+I had to change the #contactus-cover to width: 95%, height: auto, top: 300px.
+Also the #contactus-image had to amend to max-width: 100%; opacity: .8; and background-size: cover.
 The backgaround image was changed and also moved from #contactus-cover to #contactus-image.

 ![New Contact Us view](https://github.com/manasi1031/Hogwarts-school/blob/master/assets/images/new-contactus-view.jpg)